Originally published March 2005

-However, the role of the bystander is not only that of the victim.
+The role of the bystander is not only that of the victim, however.
 Around the world, bystanders are doing some of the most creative, courageous work on addressing conflict that has been seen in years.
 One of the key problems with addressing intractable conflict has been finding people with enough interest to give their time, energy, resources and often lives for someone else's war.
-Wealthy donors looking at a violent conflict from a safe distance talk about preventing intractable conflict, but often pull out when the risks become too great.The conflicting parties themselves are usually too caught up in escalating the conflict to clearly think through ways of ending it.
+Wealthy donors looking at a violent conflict from a safe distance talk about preventing intractable conflict, but often pull out when the risks become too great.
+Or, they may get involved for selfish rather than altruistic reasons— to gain access to natural resources, for example.The conflicting parties themselves are usually too caught up in escalating the conflict to clearly think through ways of ending it.
 They tend to focus on achieving victory, whatever the cost to themselves and those around them.
 In the end, it is the bystanders who have so much at stake that they are willing to confront and possibly transform the conflict.

 The question becomes, how can we harness the power of bystanders?
 For those playing this role, making a stand and addressing conflicts can be extremely risky.
-Often, those brave enough to make a stand pay with their lives.
+Sometimes, those brave enough to make a stand pay with their lives.
 This was illustrated in a story from Columbia, which was also included in the essay on confronting extremists.

 A group of peasants living in the Rio Carare region of Columbia grouped together to make a stand against the various armed groups moving through their area.
 For years, various armed factions had been competing for the peasants' land, taxes and allegiance.
 When one of the armed factions took control of an area, they ruled with a heavy hand.
 The peasants lived in fear and silence.
 When friends or family members were killed, they remained silent for fear of provoking more killings.
 In 1987, a small group of peasant leaders decided to take their lives into their own hands.
 They formed the Association of Peasant Workers of Carare (ATCC).
 Their code was fairly simple.
 They agreed to work together in solidarity, to break the law of silence by doing everything publicly and to engage in dialogue with the armed soldiers.
 They declared their lands a zone of peace and sent delegations to meet with all of the armed groups.
 When they met with soldiers, they worked to address them as human beings instead of members of an armed group.
 In this way, they broke down the barriers that had traditionally existed between the soldiers and the peasants.
 Above all, they swore to die before they would kill.
 This group was successful in reducing the violence in their area and received both the Alternative Nobel Peace Prize and the UN "We are the people" award.
 However, unknown assassins murdered several of the founding leaders, effectively ending the movement.

 Bystanders around the world are faced with this same predicament.
-They are forced to choose between risking their lives to take a stand and watching a conflict spiral out of control injuring or killing many who gets in the way.
+They are forced to choose between risking their lives to take a stand and watching a conflict spiral out of control injuring or killing many who get in the way.
 However, because bystanders have the potential to play such a powerful peacebuilding role, it may be possible to offer them support.
 One way to encourage bystanders would be to develop some kind of support network to help protect them.
 Another method could be to educate them, giving them examples of other bystanders who have made a significant difference.
 (See the essay on empowerment.)
 Many times, bystanders in a conflict are working in isolation, unaware that others have been caught in the same situation and found ways to successfully address it.

 From a speech given by John Paul Lederach at the Association of Conflict Researchers Conference; Sacramento, CA; September 30, 2004.
 Also, John Paul Lederach.
 The Moral Imagination: The Art and Soul of Building Peace.
 New York: Oxford University Press, 2005.